About the science

 Mountain Rain or Snow is supported by NASA.

-The full title of this project is “Using Citizen Science Observations to Monitor the Rain-Show Transition of the Western US and Improve Satellite Estimates of Precipitation Phase”.
+The full title of this project is “Using Citizen Science Observations to Monitor the Rain-Snow Transition of the Western US and Improve Satellite Estimates of Precipitation Phase”.
 It is funded by a grant from the National Aeronautics and Space Administration (NASA) ROSES Earth Science Research Program.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of NASA.
-For more information about NASA citizen science, visit science.nasa.gov/citizenscience or www.nasa.gov/solve.
+For more information about NASA citizen science, visit science.nasa.gov/citizenscience or nasa.gov/get-involved.

 Read more about our work: